(shortcut to Working bee dates)

 See also Adopt-a-Spot locations (2015 update) (PDF) for locations of some historic, but typical, Adopt-a-Spots.
 Hover your cursor over spots for more detailed information (may be browser dependent).

-Adopt-a-spot tasks
+Adopt-a-Spot tasks

 If you decide to adopt a spot, the coordinator will brief you and visit the spot with you to talk about it.
 You will then be free to establish your own work schedule and pace for a variety of satisfying tasks.